 When beginning an individual therapy program for anxiety, a client will have an initial consultation with a counselor intended to build up a rapport and trust in the process.
 This needs to be established before any significant work can be done successfully.

-During this screening, the discussion will focus on getting to know one another, but also focus on medical history and how the anxiety is being experienced and affecting the life of the client.
-Once this step is completed, there are a number of therapies that the program may seek to employ in order to make positive changes that will help the client to cope with their anxiety.
+During this screening, the discussion will focus on getting to know one another.
+It will also focus on medical history and how the anxiety is being experienced and affecting the life of the client.
+Once this step is completed, there are a number of therapies that the program may seek to employ.
+This is done in order to make positive changes that will help the client to cope with their anxiety.

-More than one treatment model may be used for this purpose, especially in the cases that the client is also dealing with addiction or an additional physical or mental disorder.
+More than one treatment model may be used for this purpose.
+This is especially so in the cases where the client is also dealing with addiction or an additional physical or mental disorder.

 Whether you are suffering from anxiety yourself or worried about a loved one, Sunstone Recovery is here to help.
 Anxiety treatment as part of dual diagnosis treatment programs has helped clients attain sobriety and overcome their anxiety.
 Call us today at 855.833.9199 to take the first step toward recovery.